vuki656/package-info.nvim/README.md

 ## ✨ Features

-- Display latest package versions as virtual text
+- Display latest dependency versions as virtual text
-- Upgrade package on current line to latest version
+- Upgrade dependency on current line to latest version
-- Delete package on current line
+- Delete dependency on current line
-- Install a different version of a package on current line
+- Install a different version of a dependency on current line
-- Install new package
+- Install new dependency
 - Automatic package manager detection
 - Loading animation hook (to be placed in status bar or anywhere else)